adafruit/Wippersnapper_Components/README.md

 Welcome!
 This repository contains JSON definition files and images that allow components and sensors to be used with WipperSnapper, Adafruit IO's no-code IoT service.

+**Note: We aren't ready for user submissions yet as we're still finalizing the format and tools.**

-## How Does It Work?
+## How Will It Work?

-By writing a small amount of descriptive JSON and adding an image, a component can:
+Anyone can add a new component to Wippersnapper by writing a small amount of descriptive JSON and adding an image!
+If accepted, a supported component will:

 ### Appear in this list